Matt Pike

-Matthew Pike (born June 3, 1972) is an American musician best known as the guitarist of stoner metal/doom metal band Sleep and the frontman of High on Fire.
+Matthew Lance Pike (born June 3, 1972) is an American musician best known as the guitarist of stoner/doom metal band Sleep and the vocalist and guitarist of High on Fire.
 With High on Fire, Pike won the 2019 Grammy Award for Best Metal Performance for the song "Electric Messiah".

-As a guest star, Pike provided the voices of Pickles' father and a Klokateer in Metalocalypse on late-night block Adult Swim.

 Early life

 Pike was born in Southfield, Michigan.
 He moved to California after spending time in military school while living with his mother in Golden, Colorado.
 Arriving in San Jose, he realized the hardcore punk and heavy metal scenes were more active than the ones in Colorado.
 He made friends, attended shows, and eventually joined the sludge metal band Asbestosdeath.
 When playing around the Bay Area they developed a much heavier and slower sound more akin to doom metal.
 The quartet soon gained a following and changed their name to Sleep.

 Career

 Sleep

 When fellow Sleep guitarist Justin Marler quit the band, Sleep became a power trio.
 The band's second album, Sleep's Holy Mountain, illustrated Pike as a young Tony Iommi, playing Black Sabbath-styled riffs.

 As a result of the increased press, the band's demographic and following widened greatly, and major label deals soon began surfacing.
 However, instead of following a path to mainstream exposure, the band fled further underground, turning down countless major label deals and submitting the one-song, full-length record Jerusalem in mid-1996.
 In 1997, the band called it quits after London Records refused to release the Dopesmoker/Jerusalem recordings and the pressure the members were experiencing became unbearable.
 Pike couldn't come to terms with the break-up and became depressed.
 He soon realized that his career as a musician was far from over, and began inviting people to jam in his garage.
 Deciding to work in a power trio again, he brought in Desmond Kensel (drums) and an old friend George Rice (bass) to play in his new band.
 Within six months, the jams were headed to fruition and High on Fire was developing from a simple need to play guitar again.